andrewpthorp/andrewthorp.com/README.md

 # andrewthorp.com

-My personal website, built with a terminal-inspired interface.
+My personal website, built with a modern, colorful block-based design.

 ## About

-A simple, interactive terminal-style website that tells my story.
-Built with vanilla JavaScript, no frameworks needed.
+A clean, animated personal site with personality.
+Built with vanilla HTML/CSS, no frameworks or JavaScript needed.

 ## Features

-- Interactive terminal interface with command history
+- Colorful block-based layout with gradient backgrounds
-- Responsive design (works great on mobile and desktop)
+- Smooth animations and hover effects
-- Easter eggs for Philly sports fans
+- Fully responsive (works great on mobile and desktop)
-- Zero dependencies on the frontend
+- Zero JavaScript - pure HTML/CSS
 - Lightweight and fast

 ## Local Development